-Digitizing an organisation’s portfolio, program and project processes and surfacing information when and where it’s needed is one of the key aspects of the Cora solution.
-Through our Forms and Registers modules Cora PPM provides organisations with the opportunity to achieve this.
+Digitizing an organization’s portfolio, program, and project processes and surfacing information when and where it’s needed is one of the key aspects of the Cora solution.
+Through our Forms and Registers modules, Cora PPM provides organizations with the opportunity to achieve this.
 Cora PPM acts as a single point of entry for all project data and, through the use of our API, facilitates easy integration with any enterprise technology architecture.
 Below I will outline how these features help some our worldwide clients manage their Portfolio.

 It is very easy for Cora PPM Users to create Forms and this can be done without recourse to Cora.
 Forms are version controlled through iterations and this provides a full audit trail of the changes made to a document through the lifecycle of a project.

 Cora Forms can also be configured as part of a workflow and can be locked down pending approval from a responsible officer.

 Registers are completely customizable logs for managing actions, lessons learned, decisions and more.
 Similar to Cora Forms, Registers were developed to captured information typically found on spreadsheets.
 Among the problems that we encounter with organisations who use spreadsheets is that the data contained is “siloed” and users might have to go through multiple spreadsheets to find the information they need.
 Cora PPM keeps it all in a central location.